kyledukart/EvolutionOfAggression/README.md

 https://repl.it/@Shucadoodle/Project2#main.py

-Simulation Overview: Simulate a population of N agents in competition over limited resources.
+<b>Simulation Overview</b>: Simulate a population of N agents in competition over limited resources.
 Each agent has a game theory strategy.

 Iterate over X number of generations:
 Each agent goes to a random resource (max of 2 per resource)